 I think this is true.
 In fact, I think it would be difficult to argue with that statement.
-But that does not mean that any manufacturing defect case against a Chinese made drug is a slam dunk by any stretch.
-But if you are going to manufacture a drug or medical product, particularly a life saving drug like Baxter’s heparin, in China or anywhere outside of the United States, you are distancing yourself from the product.
-This is okay, as along as you take the proper precautions.
+But that does not mean that any manufacturing defect case against a Chinese-made drug is a slam dunk by any stretch.
+But if you will manufacture a drug or medical product, particularly a life-saving drug like Baxter’s heparin, in China or anywhere outside of the United States, you are distancing yourself from the product.
+This is okay, as long as you take the proper precautions.
 Here’s a quick checklist companies might want to consider:

-•Is there any final means to verify the product is safe after that stage through the manufacturing process? (heparin:no)
+•Is there any ultimate means to verify the product is safe after that stage through the manufacturing process? (heparin: no)

 •Is the product one where, if there is a mistake in the manufacturing process, it is likely to have serious or fatal repercussions? (heparin: no)

-Obviously, for Baxter with Heparin, it failed every element of this list and, as a result, its Heparin product was transformed from lifesaving to fatal for many consumers.
+Obviously, for Baxter with Heparin, it failed every element of this list and, as a result, its Heparin product’s reputation was transformed from lifesaving to fatal for many consumers.

-Concerns about the loss of jobs at home notwithstanding, drug companies may be serving their customers well by manufacturing their products abroad to cut costs because they pass along, in whole or part, these savings to their customers.
-But if that is the plan, they have to realize that the further they ship away the nuts and bolts of the manufacturing process the more they need to make sure there are adequate safeguards in place to keep the product safe.
+Concerns about the loss of jobs at home notwithstanding, drug companies may serve their customers well by manufacturing their products abroad to cut costs because they pass along, in whole or part, these savings to their customers.
+But if that is the plan, they have to realize that the further they slip away from the nuts and bolts of the manufacturing process the more they need to make sure there are adequate safeguards in place to keep the product safe.

 - 2020 update: valsartan reminds me of the heparin litigation